Use our tracker to help meet your obligations under the Environment Protection Act 2017

 Under the Environment Protection Act 2017, anyone who handles reportable priority waste must let EPA know every time it changes hands.
 Producers, accredited consigners, transporters, drivers and receivers of reportable priority waste must use Waste Tracker to complete transactions.

 Changes came into effect on 1 July 2021.
-You can start using Waste Tracker now.

 EPA is making a range of changes to Waste Tracker following consultation with industry in late 2021.
 Planned enhancements include:

-Drivers no longer need to manually input their vehicle identification number (VIN) when completing waste records.
+Note drivers no longer need to manually input their vehicle identification number (VIN) when completing waste records.
 This change responds to feedback from industry and will be formalised by a proposed amendment to the Environment Protection Regulations 2021 which currently require waste transporters to enter VIN data.

-Chapter 3: New environment protection
+Chapter 3: About the new environment protection

-Chapter 4: Waste Tracker system
+Chapter 4: Waste Tracker system - an

-Chapter 9: Questions and
+Chapter 9: Audience questions

 Chapter 10: Next